-The Yellowstone Expedition is designed for 16 to 18 year old students to provide them an opportunity to experience the Greater Yellowstone Ecosystem both on land and on the river.
+The Yellowstone Expedition provides 16-18 year old students an opportunity to experience the Greater Yellowstone Ecosystem both by land and water travel.
+From beginning to end, students will engage in lessons about place-based ecology, navigation, leadership styles and roles, and communication tools.
+These practices can be used to strengthen leadership within their expeditionary team as each student is given a chance to lead the group. .
+An added component is earning a Wilderness First Aid certification.
 Students will spend the first week of the expedition backpacking through vast valleys in a remote mountain range and learning fundamental backpacking and camping skills.
-During the second and third week of the expedition students will get in their packrafts and canoes and paddle down the scenic and iconic Yellowstone river.
-This part of the expedition will provide them opportunities to learn how to paddle both expeditionary canoes and inflatable packrafts and will expose them to basic swift water rescue techniques.
+During the second and third week of the expedition, students will learn how to paddle both inflatable packrafts and expeditionary canoes and will be exposed to basic swiftwater rescue techniques.T.
 Students will have the opportunity to learn fly fishing skills and spend a day fishing with licensed fly fishing guides.
 For more information about MWS core curriculum and expedition progression see Expedition Life.